Event-based Moving Object Detection and Tracking: Datasets and Evaluation

 \subsection{Metrics and Evaluation}

-We define our evaluation metrics in a success rate -- like spirit.
-We have acquired the ground truth by hand labeling the RGB frames from the dataset recordings.
-We then calculate a separate success rate for every time slice corresponding to the new incoming RGB frame from the DAVIS sensor as a percentage of the detected objects with at least \(50\%\) overlap with the object visible on the RGB frame.
+We define our evaluation metrics in form of success rate: We have acquired the ground truth by hand labeling the RGB frames of the recordings.
+We then computed a separate success rate for every time slice corresponding to an RGB frame from the DAVIS sensor as the percentage of the detected objects with at least \(50\%\) overlap with the object visible in the RGB frame.
 The mean of those scores for all sequences is reported in Table \ref{table:q_results}.

 Although we did not discover sequences where the motion-compensation pipeline performs poorly, the particular difficulty for the tracking algorithm were the strobe light scenes where noise from the strobe light completely covered the tracked object and prevented detection - the noise on such scenes was even further amplified by the low lighting conditions.